-Clive Jacobson has taught courses in graphic design & creativity at NYU School of Professional Studies for over 12 years and a summer college introductory course for Oxbridge Academy at the Barnard School, New York, 2019.
-Workshops are offered asynchronously, synchronously (online), or as hybrid private or group sessions.
+Clive Jacobson has taught courses in graphic design & creativity at NYU School of Professional Studies for over 12 years.
+Workshops are offered asynchronously, synchronously, (online), or as hybrid private or group sessions.

 Courses offered cover the following subjects: